Updated august 11, 2022

 If it makes you feel any better, you’re not alone!
-But if there are things you dream of doing after you stop working, here are 5 good reasons to start planning for your retirement now.
+But if there are things you dream of doing after you stop working, Angela Iermieri, Financial Planner1 at Desjardins, gives you 5 good reasons to start planning for your retirement now.

 Needless to say, the longer you expect to live and the longer your retirement, the more you’ll need to save.
 That’s not even including the extra cushion you should have in case something unexpected happens or you get sick.
 In short, contributing to your retirement savings for a few years more can make a huge difference!

-Another good argument not to wait too long to start saving for retirement: government pensions might be smaller than you think.
+Another good argument not to wait too long to start saving for retirement: government pensions - This link will open in a new window. might be smaller than you think.
 Certain factors, like the age at which you want to start receiving your pension, will have an impact on how much you receive.

 That means you might receive your full pension only if you wait until age 65 before applying for the Quebec Pension Plan (QPP) and Canada Pension Plan (CPP).
 And if you stop contributing before that or still haven’t contributed the maximum allowable earnings, you’ll receive a reduced pension.